 Krishna’s next statement is to be looked into beyond the surface appearance:

-First of all, the four factors: weapons, fire, wind, and water, represent the four gross elements (ether being the fifth, subtle element), earth, fire, air and water.
-By the “elements” we do not mean simple earth, water, fire, etc., but the four types of creative energies that combine to make up all that is material.
+First of all, the four factors: weapons, fire, wind, and water, represent the four gross elements, earth, fire, air and water (ether being the fifth, most subtle element).
+By the “elements” we do not mean material earth, water, fire, etc., but the four types of creative energies that combine to make up all that is material.
 The names given to the elements are merely symbolic of their behavior and effects.
-We are encased in five bodies: annamaya, pranamaya, manomaya, jnanamaya, and anandamaya koshas–coverings.
+We are encased in five bodies: annamaya, pranamaya, manomaya, jnanamaya, and anandamaya koshas (coverings).
 These are the “bodies” corresponding to the material, biomagnetic, mental, intellectual and will levels of our makeup.
 These, in turn, correspond to the elements of earth, water, fire, air, and ether.
-The idea is that no matter what our consciousness is encased in or what kind of external force is “working” on us, our true Self, our true nature, cannot be altered in any manner whatsoever.
+The idea is that no matter what our consciousness is encased in or what kind of external force is working on us, our true Self, our true nature, cannot be altered in any manner whatsoever.

-The Self is the inmost reality, yet it pervades all that we call “us,” enlivening all our body-levels in the same way the proximity of fire creates warmth in inert substances and the light of the sun stimulates the growth of living things.
+The Self is the inmost reality and can only be known at the core of our being–which is the Self.
+Yet it pervades all that we call “us,” enlivening all our body-levels in the same way the proximity of fire creates warmth in inert substances and the light of the sun stimulates the growth of living things.
 This is a basic concept of Sankhya philosophy.
-Primordial energy has no motive power of its own, but the proximity of spirit causes it to “live” and move.
+Primordial energy has no motive power of its own, but the proximity of Spirit causes it to “live” and move.
 It is with us as it is with God.
 The presence of God causes the primal matter to manifest as all creation; and it is the presence of our spirit that causes our own private prakriti to manifest as a chain of ever-evolving births and deaths.
 Self-knowledge is the apex of our evolution, after which our prakriti becomes a mirror, silent and motionless, no longer moving, but reflecting only consciousness itself.

 Read the next article in the Bhagavad Gita for Awakening: Practical Self-Knowledge